Do i need to get my luggage for layover

 Hot Pick

-Apple AirTag 4-Pack for Tracking
+Apple AirTag 4 Pack for Tracking

-Easily locate your lost items on-the-go
+Easily find lost items with precision

-Amazon price updated: October 6, 2025 8:48 pm
+Amazon price updated: October 25, 2025 10:59 pm

 Is there a risk of lost luggage during layovers?